 Pastoralism is based primarily on naturally existing resources and is a more ecologically friendly and sustainable production system than high-external-input irrigated crop farming or intensive livestock production.
 It is the most ecological form of land use for food production in dryland and mountainous areas.
 It is important to note that agroecology takes different forms depending on the ecosystem: practices considered agroecological in humid areas would be completely different from agroecological practices in the dry or high-altitude rangelands.

 The high level of uncertainty involved in practising agriculture in the dryland and mountainous areas is also a reason why most pastoralists depend on a land-use system involving common property resources and make counter-seasonal use of arable land (grazing in seasons when crops do not grow) rather than using a relatively small area of land owned and used exclusively by a single family.
-Common pool property regimes are ideal for sustainably managing the natural resources and dealing with climatic risks and shocks.
+The policies towards forced settlement and restrictions to mobility of pastoralists in most cases had serious negative effects on wellbeing of both people and environment.
+Mobility and common pool property regimes are ideal for sustainably managing the natural resources and dealing with climatic risks and shocks.
 Exclusive private or even communal tenure of a limited piece of land may not be beneficial for a pastoralist family or community if this means that they cannot move their herds over a large and diverse area.
-More important than land ownership for *mobile pastoralists are peaceful mechanisms for negotiating temporary and/or reciprocal access to geographically dispersed grazing areas.
+More important than sole land ownership for *mobile pastoralists are peaceful mechanisms for negotiating temporary and/or reciprocal access to geographically dispersed grazing areas.

 4. Major challenges and opportunities for pastoralists